 Image via @rubyrose

 Last month, Litchfield Penitentiary's latest lady convict Ruby Rose spoke candidly about gender fluidity and how it feels to have an identity that deviates from the binary.
 But over the weekend, Rose (who has stated a preference for female pronouns) shed a little more light on how she arrived at this fluid gender identity, telling Access Hollywood she had in fact considered transitioning, and started saving up for gender transitioning surgery at the age of five-years-old.

 "I had this jar that I would collect dollars, in fact it was probably cents, so I had like 19 cents to go towards this surgery that I didn't really know a lot about," Rose recalled after seeing "a daytime documentary, probably on Oprah or something," about transitional procedures.

 "I'm not a guy; I don't really feel like a woman, but obviously I was born one.
-So, I'm somewhere in the middle, which - in my perfect imagination - is like having the best of both sexes," Rose has stated previously.
+So, I'm somewhere in the middle, which - in my perfect imagination - is like having the best of both sexes," Rose stated previously of her present identification.